Shadows Over Loathing

 “The longer you play this game, the more tedious and less rewarding it becomes.”

-“A tedious collection of tasks, activities, and puzzles that never quite resolves into gameplay; none of the charm of 'West of Loathing' or even 'Wol'.”
+“A tedious collection of tasks, activities, and puzzles that never quite resolves into gameplay; none of the charm of KOL or even WOL.”

 - 48 % positive mentions

 The atmosphere of the game is widely praised for its creative world-building, blending supernatural elements with the mundane, and a captivating musical score that enhances the experience.
-While some players appreciate the shift to a more Victorian, 1920s vibe, others feel it lacks the consistent humor and charm of its predecessor, "West of Loathing."
-Overall, the game delivers a unique and immersive atmosphere, though opinions vary on its effectiveness compared to earlier titles.
+While many reviewers highlight the game's unique and immersive vibe, some note that the sequel's disjointed map and shift in humor detract from the overall atmosphere compared to its predecessor.
+Overall, the game successfully creates a rich and engaging environment, though opinions vary on its consistency and depth.

 “One of the most atmospheric games I've ever played, with creative world building, a beautiful score, and fantastic, rewarding combat.”